 You can think of a command as a loop over the elements it selects.
 For each element in your set of selected elements, it will set that as a current element, then execute all of the select command's children in order, with that current element.

-If you nest two selections, any further children will be executed once for each element from the inner selection times each element from outer selection.
+If you nest two selections, any further children will be executed once for each element from the inner selection multiplied by the number of elements from the outer selection.
 That is, if each selection has 10 elements, the children of the inner selection will be executed 100 (10x10) times.

 Alt - Remove